 My mental health, and yours too, is not worth sacrificing for a few extra bucks at the end of the month.

-Understandably some clients need a little more reassurance than others.
+Understandably some clients need a little more reassurance than others, we need to start understanding customer centric.
 Some are very happy to let you just get on with things – others require a play-by-play update on a daily basis.
 These are the kinds of clients I try to avoid as they do nothing but add to my mental health stress.
 It’s unnecessary pressure when there is already enough internal pressure coming from yourself to keep the business afloat.

 This one client had an in-house designer so they should be used to the way designers work – albeit we’re all slightly different.
 They used me for bigger projects and urgent last-minute jobs.
 Usually I wouldn’t mind the urgency but their definition of urgent did not match up with mine.
 Of course, from time-to-time last minute jobs do come up and something needs to be turned around in a couple hours.
 But when there’s an urgent job almost every day then you know your client isn’t planning far enough ahead.